farajist/TSL/README.md

 # TSL
 ## What is TSL ?
-T-rex Serialization library is a small C++ serialization library that uses class-based stubs to add reflection functionality to C++ classes, the goal.
+TSL or T-rex Serialization library is a small C++ serialization library that uses class-based stubs to add reflection functionality to C++ classes, the goal.

 ## Goals